 You’d be surprised how many so-called “freelance writers” don’t understand how to write a proper blog post.
 I’d say it’s more than 80%, which sounds horrible, but it’s also a huge advantage if you do know how to write a good post.

 Let’s say you’ve been working on your content skills (the first step above *cough*), and you’re getting comfortable writing different types of blog posts.
-Well, write a few sample posts to show off your skills.
+Well, create a few writing samples to show off your skills.

 The best part is, you can do this in a matter of a week or two.
 Two or three posts is enough, and you don’t need anyone’s approval to publish them.
 If you don’t have a portfolio yet, it’s absolutely where you should start.